CSCfi/csc-user-guide/docs/accounts/how-to-add-member-to-project.md

-# Adding member to project
+# How to add member to project

 This document shows how you can add a member to a project.
 Before you can do that, the person you are adding must have a user account.